-- the inputs used in accounting for share-based payment transactions in profit or loss; and - management assumptions of no material restoration, rehabilitation and environmental provision, based on the facts and circumstances that existed during the year.
+- the inputs used in accounting for share-based payment transactions in profit or loss; and - management assumptions of no material restoration, rehabilitation and environmental provision, based on the facts and circumstances that existed during the year. - As more fully described in notes 11 and 12, calculation of the fair value of stock options and warrants issued requires the use of estimates of inputs in the applicable stock option valuation models.

-Notes to Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)